 (b) Unless the tenant objects to the imposition of the landlord’s claim or the amount thereof within 15 days after receipt of the landlord’s notice of intention to impose a claim, the landlord may then deduct the amount of his or her claim and shall remit the balance of the deposit to the tenant within 30 days after the date of the notice of intention to impose a claim for damages.
 The failure of the tenant to make a timely objection does not waive any rights of the tenant to seek damages in a separate action.

-This Statute also provides for situation where the notice is not needed:
+This Statute also provides for situations where the notice is not needed:

 Whether you’re a landlord or a tenant, if you have any questions regarding your rights to notice and the security deposit, we can help!
 We can consider your situation and help you determine your rights.
 Contact us today at (407) 426-7222 for a free consultation to discuss your specific situation.